ToughEdgyGuy/SFOS-upload-certificate/README.md

 ## How to Use the Workflow
 1. Install Powershell v7 (https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) download the .msi
-2. Download and Extract the Win-Acme Script (https://github.com/win-acme/win-acme/releases) [win-acme.vX.X.X.x64.pluggable.zip]
+2. Download and Extract the Win-Acme Script (https://github.com/win-acme/win-acme/releases) [show_more -> win-acme.vX.X.X.x64.pluggable.zip]
 3. Create 2 WAF Rules
    - HTTPS: (you cannot use HTTP redirection) [maybe if the http rule is ontop and has pathspecific routing enabled]
    - HTTP: create SitePathRoute for /.well-known/acme-challenge/